rick-r/marriage-figaro-norway/captions.md

 un signor liberal,
 prudente, e saggio,
 a un giovinastro, a un paggio ...
+Hey to each their own!
+But I'd have thought you would prefer an affair with the boss of the studio rather than with some work experience kid.
+What's this tape?

 SUSANNA:
 A Cherubino!

 BASILIO:
 A Cherubino!
 A Cherubin d'amore